jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

         return 'MOVE'

+  this is what happens when the ``elevator`` :ref:`function<what is a function?>` is called

+  - it returns :red:`'NOT MOVE'` if the elevator is :green:`above` the weight limit
+  - it returns :red:`'NOT MOVE'` if the button for the floor is :red:`NOT pushed`
+  - it returns :red:`'NOT MOVE'` if the doors are :red:`NOT clear`
+  - it returns :green:`'MOVE'` if the above conditions are not met

 * I do not need to add a value for the ``above_weight_limit`` parameter to the next :ref:`assertion<what is an assertion?>` for when the doors are :green:`clear`, the button for the floor is :green:`pushed` and the elevator is :red:`NOT above` the weight limit

   ==============  ==================  ==================  ===============